← 시리즈 홈 ← Series Home

 History does not give answers.
 It gives questions.

 What the three precedents yield is not a prediction but an analytical framework.
-The Rome-Carthage precedent asks: between America's alliance network (NATO, AUKUS, the semiconductor alliance) and China's bilateral relationships (Belt and Road, BRICS+), which model provides greater resilience?
-The Britain-Germany precedent asks: does DeepSeek's achievement of comparable performance for $5.58 million signal that the latecomer's blank-slate advantage is operating?
-The America-Soviet precedent asks: can a vast private market and a regime of information control coexist over the long run?
+The Rome-Carthage precedent asks: Between America's alliance network (NATO, AUKUS, the semiconductor alliance) and China's bilateral relationships (Belt and Road, BRICS+), which model provides greater resilience?
+The Britain-Germany precedent asks: Is DeepSeek's achievement of comparable performance for $6 million a signal that the late starter's "blank slate" advantage is at work?
+The US-USSR precedent asks: Can a vast civilian market and an information-control regime coexist?

-When the same technology is introduced into two utterly different institutional structures, does it produce different results?
+When the same technology is injected into two fundamentally different institutional systems, does it produce a different outcome?
 That substitution begins in the next chapter.